Lava-Pals/bl-unofficial-docs/content/guides/ultevents/advanced/Parenting Things to the Player Rig.md

 Let's start with UltEvent logic for parenting to the rig in base game levels.

 Create a new GameObject, name it `ParentToRig` and add an `UltEventHolder` component.
-To test if our logic is working as expected in editor, you can drag the [`[RigManager (Blank)]`](https://github.com/Lava-Pals/bl-unofficial-docs/blob/main/resources/prefabs/%5BRigManager%20(Blank)%5D.fbx) prefab into your scene.
+To test if our logic is working as expected in editor, you can drag the [`/RigManager(bonelab)`](https://github.com/Lava-Pals/bl-unofficial-docs/blob/main/resources/prefabs/%5BRigManager%20(Blank)%5D.fbx) prefab into your scene.
 Make sure it's directly underneath the root of the scene, and is named exactly as it should be!

 Add the logic as scene in the media below: